 - 2 cups whole wheat pastry flour

-- 2 teaspoons baking soda
+- 2 tsp. baking soda

-- 2 egg whites
+- 2 large egg whites

-- 1/2 cup honey
+- ½ cup honey

-- 1/2 cup unsweetened apple sauce
+- ½ cup unsweetened apple sauce

-- 1 medium apple, peeled and well chopped
+- 1 medium apple (peeled and well chopped)

-- 2 teaspoons cinnamon
+- 2 tsp. ground cinnamon

-- Preheat oven to 350 degrees F. and measure all your ingredients.
+- Preheat your oven to 350 degrees F. and measure all your ingredients.

 - Spoon into lined muffin tins and place in the oven.
 Bake for 15-20 minutes or until the muffins are cooked through (test with a cake tester).

 - Cool on a cooling rack (the apples retain the heat for a while, so allow enough time for cooling).